microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtAndroidManagedAppProtection.md

   - `[AppActionIfAndroidDeviceModelNotAllowed <String>]`: managedAppRemediationAction
   - `[AppActionIfAndroidSafetyNetAppsVerificationFailed <String>]`: managedAppRemediationAction
   - `[AppActionIfAndroidSafetyNetDeviceAttestationFailed <String>]`: managedAppRemediationAction
+  - `[AppActionIfDeviceLockNotSet <String>]`: managedAppRemediationAction
   - `[ApprovedKeyboards <IMicrosoftGraphKeyValuePair[]>]`: If Keyboard Restriction is enabled, only keyboards in this approved list will be allowed.
 A key should be Android package id for a keyboard and value should be a friendly name
-    - `[Name <String>]`: Name for this key-value pair
+    - `[Name <String>]`: Name for this key-value pair.
+Possible names are: AdditionalWSFedEndpointCheckResult,  AllowedAuthenticationClassReferencesCheckResult, AlwaysRequireAuthenticationCheckResult,   AutoUpdateEnabledCheckResult, ClaimsProviderNameCheckResult, EncryptClaimsCheckResult,  EncryptedNameIdRequiredCheckResult, MonitoringEnabledCheckResult,NotBeforeSkewCheckResult,  RequestMFAFromClaimsProvidersCheckResult, SignedSamlRequestsRequiredCheckResult, AdditionalAuthenticationRulesCheckResult, TokenLifetimeCheckResult,  DelegationAuthorizationRulesCheckResult, IssuanceAuthorizationRulesCheckResult, IssuanceTransformRulesCheckResult.
-    - `[Value <String>]`: Value for this key-value pair
+    - `[Value <String>]`: Value for this key-value pair.
+Possible result values are 0 (when the validation check passed), 1 (when the validation check failed), or 2 (when the validation check is a warning).
   - `[Apps <IMicrosoftGraphManagedMobileApp[]>]`: List of apps to which the policy is deployed.
     - `[Id <String>]`: Read-only.
     - `[MobileAppIdentifier <IMicrosoftGraphMobileAppIdentifier>]`: The identifier for a mobile app.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Version <String>]`: Version of the entity.
+  - `[BiometricAuthenticationBlocked <Boolean?>]`: Indicates whether use of the biometric authentication is allowed in place of a pin if PinRequired is set to True.
+  - `[BlockAfterCompanyPortalUpdateDeferralInDays <Int32?>]`: Maximum number of days Company Portal update can be deferred on the device or app access will be blocked.
   - `[CustomBrowserDisplayName <String>]`: Friendly name of the preferred custom browser to open weblink on Android.
-When this property is configured, ManagedBrowserToOpenLinksRequired should be true.
-  - `[CustomBrowserPackageId <String>]`: Unique identifier of the preferred custom browser to open weblink on Android.
-When this property is configured, ManagedBrowserToOpenLinksRequired should be true.
+  - `[CustomBrowserPackageId <String>]`: Unique identifier of a custom browser to open weblink on Android.
   - `[CustomDialerAppDisplayName <String>]`: Friendly name of a custom dialer app to click-to-open a phone number on Android.
   - `[CustomDialerAppPackageId <String>]`: PackageId of a custom dialer app to click-to-open a phone number on Android.
   - `[DeployedAppCount <Int32?>]`: Count of apps to which the current policy is deployed.